thunderheadone/one-sdk-ios/README.md

 	@interface MyViewController() <OneInteractionResponseDelegate>
 	```

-3. If the automatic interaction detection is switched off, set a value to oneInteractionPath property of your object:
+3. If the automatic Interaction detection is switched off, set a value to oneInteractionPath property of your object:

 	Swift:
 	```swift